-Our furniture is constructed to sit in a level position-all doors and drawers are evenly aligned when the furniture leaves the factory.
+Leveling is an important step toward ensuring the safe use of your furniture.
+Ethan Allen furniture is constructed to sit in a level position-all doors and drawers are evenly aligned when the furniture leaves the factory.
 Most homes, though, have floor-level variations-caused by age, type of construction, carpeting, etc.-that may result in misalignment of your furniture.
 Over time, you may find it necessary to adjust the levelers if doors or drawers become uneven.
 This often happens when you place heavy objects, such as televisions or computer equipment, in or on your furniture and when your furniture settles into your carpeting.
 Moving your furniture will also often require leveling adjustments.

-- Location of Levelers.
+- Location of levelers.
 The location of the levelers depends on the design of the piece.
 Please refer to the assembly instructions that accompanied your piece.
 Not every piece has levelers.
-Generally, they are used on larger pieces that have doors or drawers. - Achieving Proper Alignment.
+Generally, they are used on larger pieces that have doors or drawers. - Achieving proper alignment.
 When leveling a unit, you will typically need to adjust all of the levelers for proper alignment and to prevent unnecessary strain on your fine furniture.
 We recommend that you use a level to confirm correct alignment.
-When a dresser or chest is set on carpet or a rug, we recommend that you adjust the levelers so that the piece tilts slightly toward the back to prevent drawers from sliding forward and to provide better balance overall. - Internal Leveling: Wrench-Operated (wrench provided with unit)
+When a dresser or chest is set on carpet or a rug, we recommend that you adjust the levelers so that the piece tilts slightly toward the back to prevent drawers from sliding forward and to provide better balance overall

+■ Internal leveling: wrench-operated (wrench provided with unit)